Sejmou/anwesenheiten-manager/README.md

    GRANT ALL PRIVILEGES ON DATABASE choir_manager TO choir_admin;
    ```
    This will create a `choir_manager` database and a database user `choir_admin` that essentially has "super-user" access to the database. **NOTE: I am not entirely sure about the security implications of not having an encrypted password.
 I guess it should be fine as the user is only "reachable" locally anyway?**
-4. Now, the database should be accessible via the connection URI `postgresql://choir_admin:yourpass@localhost/choir_manager`, replacing `yourpass` with the password you chose earlier.
+4. Now, the database should be accessible via the connection string `postgresql://choir_admin:yourpass@localhost/choir_manager`, replacing `yourpass` with the password you chose earlier.
 More details on how connection URIs work can be found [here](https://www.prisma.io/dataguide/postgresql/short-guides/connection-uris).

+#### Remote
+I currently I use Supabase's postgres cloud DB.
+Check out the [Supabase docs](https://supabase.io/docs) or other sources on the web for details on how to set things up.

+### Create DB Schema with Prisma, generate Prisma client
-5. Create a `.env` file in the root folder of this project, containing a single line:
+1. Create a `.env` file in the root folder of this project, containing a single line:
    ```
-   DATABASE_URL=<connection-uri>
+   DATABASE_URL=<connection-string>
    NEXTAUTH_URL=http://localhost:3000
    NEXTAUTH_SECRET=<some-secret-string>
    ```
-   where`<connection-uri>` is the connection URI from the previous step. `NEXTAUTH_URL` and `NEXTAUTH_SECRET` are needed by `nextauth` (for details click [here](https://next-auth.js.org/configuration/options#environment-variables)).
+   where`<connection-string>` is the connection DB connection string from the previous step. `NEXTAUTH_URL` and `NEXTAUTH_SECRET` are needed by `nextauth` (for details click [here](https://next-auth.js.org/configuration/options#environment-variables)).
 Replace `<some-secret-string>` with a random string generated by running `openssl rand -base64 32` on the command line.
-6. Run `npx prisma db push`.
+2. Run `npx prisma db push`.
 This will use [Prisma](https://www.prisma.io/), an ORM for Node.js and Typescript, to sync the created database with the database schema defined in `prisma/schema.prisma`.
 As the database will be empty before we run this command, it essentially just creates all the tables mentioned in the schema.
+Then, run `npx prisma generate` to create the Prisma client, which is used to interact with the database from the application code.
+The client will then have access to all the entities of the schema (mapped from DB tables and columns).
-7. (Optional) Run `npx prisma studio`.
+3. (Optional) Run `npx prisma studio`.
 This will launch Prisma Studio (Prisma's "database explorer") on your machine and make the GUI available via your browser (per default on `localhost:5555`).
 You can use it to check out the models used in the database - no records will exist at this point.

-Now the database should be ready :)
+Now the database stuff should be ready :)

-However, the app is still not yet ready...
+However, the app is still not yet ready to run...

+### Setup drizzle, create drizzle schema from DB
+I don't like the Prisma client interface.
+I find the syntax quite hard to learn (especially when querying/updating/deleting relations) and too different from regular SQL.
+Also, Prisma [does NOT use SQL joins when combining data from different tables](https://github.com/prisma/prisma/discussions/12715).
+Tbh, this isn't that much of a problem for this project.
+However, I still wanted to try something different.
+Hence, I went with [drizzle](https://github.com/drizzle-team/drizzle-orm), a lightweight ORM that uses SQL-like syntax and allows for joins.
+It's still rapidly evolving but I like the API a lot.
+It is used by the newer parts of this app.
+Some stuff, like the authentication logic builds on Prisma though, so migrating away from Prisma completely is not an option atm.

+Similar to Prisma, drizzle also features a typesafe schema.
+However, instead of generating a client from the CLI, we generate a schema.
+Tables, relations etc. from this schema can then be imported in any file that interacts with the DB.
+The schema is generated from the DB schema using `drizzle-kit`'s `introspect` command.

+To configure  drizzle, create a file called `drizzle.config.ts` in the root folder of this project (check out the `drizzle.config.example.ts` file for reference).

+Afterwards, generate the drizzle schema file (`drizzle/schema.ts`) from the current DB schema by running `yarn introspect`.

 ### Add other required secrets and API keys